pazer001/react-store-proxy/README.md

-# Proxer
+# React Store Proxy

 # Introduction
-Proxer is a store library for react which uses Proxy.
+RSP is a store library for react which uses Proxy.

 It helps you write a general store which connect all your app to.

-Proxer is a very tiny library which not affect your bundle size and aim to be very fast.
+RSP is a very tiny library which not affect your bundle size and aim to be very fast.

 # Motivation
-Proxer is here to solve a problem caused by Redux and Mobx.
+RSP is here to solve a problem caused by Redux and Mobx.

 ##Redux
 The most popular store library for redux made by dan abramov.